ranjanravi7796/us_presidents_speech_analysis/README.md

 For the above analysis, I have used NLTK library for capturing the sentiment and the vocabularies of the speech.
 Later on, for finding the key theme (topic) of the speech, I performed a topic modelling technique called Latent Dirichlet Allocation (LDA).
 Based on this technique, I assigned each speech to a topic which contains a list of words.

 As I started learning the concepts of Natural Language Processing (NLP), I wanted to work with some interesting text data.
-Therefore, I felt why not take a real world text data (USA presidents speeches) in this case and try out what I have learnt.
+Therefore, I felt why not take a real world text data (USA presidents speeches) in this case and try out what I have learned.